vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ### Distributing market creation rewards - eligible are paid no more than once (<a name="0056-REWA-041" href="#0056-REWA-041">0056-REWA-041</a>)
 #### Rationale
-Market has been trading but not yet eligible for proposer bonus.
+Once a market creator has been paid, they are not paid again from the same reward pool

 #### Setup
 * Setup a market ETHUSDT settling in USDT.